-Preflight planning is a very important element of any flight and, especially cross country flights.
+Preflight planning is a very important element of any flight and, especially for cross country flights.
 There are a number of items to be done in preparation for a VFR cross country flight so that nothing is overlooked and the intended flight is done as safely as possible.

 The important parts of preflight planning involve checking flight information publications, aviation weather reports and determining airplane performance, including the computation of weight (or mass) and balance and fuel requirements.
-The influence of altitude, temperature and wind should not be ignored and you should be familiar with the pressure and density altitudes and the effect that they have on aircraft performance.
+The influence of altitude, temperature and wind must not be ignored and you should be familiar with the pressure and density altitudes and the effect that they have on aircraft performance.
 Check the runway length and compare that to your takeoff requirements and the rotational and initial climb speeds recommended in your airplane's flight manual (or POH).

 Airport and enroute planning is part of the preflight phase and this can be done at any time.
 Just make sure to use the latest publications as a number of those are published on a monthly basis should you plan flights ahead of the actual date.

 In the preflight planning phase aeronautical information must be gathered about the intended route and the departure, destination and alternate airports.
 Make sure to bring along the relevant Chart Supplement, VFR guide or Jeppesen/Bottlang (either on paper of electronically) as diverting to another airport could be a different one than planned for if the weather turns bad sooner than expected.

 Below you will find a checklist of items that can be helpful as a reminder when obtaining this information.
 Some of the apps we mentioned above pack these data into the preflight action for the flight.